OWASP/owasp-mastg/Document/0x06b-Basic-Security-Testing.md

 On iOS devices, flashing a custom ROM is impossible because the iOS bootloader only allows Apple-signed images to be booted and flashed.
 This is why even official iOS images can't be installed if they aren't signed by Apple, and it makes iOS downgrades only possible for as long as the previous iOS version is still signed.

-The purpose of jailbreaking is to disable iOS protections (Apple's code signing mechanisms in particular) so that arbitrary unsigned code can run on the device.
+The purpose of jailbreaking is to disable iOS protections (Apple's code signing mechanisms in particular) so that arbitrary unsigned code can run on the device (e.g. custom code or downloaded from alternative app stores such as [Cydia](0x08-Testing-Tools.md#cydia) or [Sileo](0x08-Testing-Tools.md#sileo)).
 The word "jailbreak" is a colloquial reference to all-in-one tools that automate the disabling process.

-Cydia is an alternative app store developed by Jay Freeman (aka "saurik") for jailbroken devices.
-It provides a graphical user interface and a version of the Advanced Packaging Tool (APT).
-You can easily access many "unsanctioned" app packages through Cydia.
-Most jailbreaks install Cydia automatically.

-Since iOS 11 jailbreaks are introducing [Sileo](https://cydia-app.com/sileo/ "Sileo"), which is a new jailbreak app-store for iOS devices.
-The jailbreak [Chimera](https://chimera.sh/ "Chimera") for iOS 12 is also relying on Sileo as a package manager.

 Developing a jailbreak for a given version of iOS is not easy.
 As a security tester, you'll most likely want to use publicly available jailbreak tools.
 Still, we recommend studying the techniques that have been used to jailbreak various versions of iOS-you'll encounter many interesting exploits and learn a lot about OS internals.
 For example, Pangu9 for iOS 9.x [exploited at least five vulnerabilities](https://www.theiphonewiki.com/wiki/Jailbreak_Exploits "Jailbreak Exploits"), including a use-after-free kernel bug (CVE-2015-6794) and an arbitrary file system access vulnerability in the Photos app (CVE-2015-7037).